Paicî language

-Paicî is the most widely spoken of the two dozen languages on the main island of New Caledonia.
-It is spoken in a band across the center of the island, from Poindimié to Ponérihouen.
+Paicî is the most commonly spoken of the main island's two dozen languages of New Caledonia.
+It is spoken in a band across the center of the island, in the communes of Poindimié, Ponérihouen, Koné and Poya.

 Phonology

-Paicî has a rather simple inventory of consonants, compared to other languages of New Caledonia, but it has an unusually large number of nasal vowels.
-Paicî syllables are restricted to CV.
+Paicî has a rather simple inventory of consonants, in comparison to other languages of New Caledonia, however it contains an unprecedented number of nasal vowels.
+Paicî syllables are restricted to (C)V.

 Consonants

 The palatal stops could be considered affricates because they occur with a heavily fricated release.
 The lateral and tap do not occur word-initially, except in a few loanwords and the prefix /ɾɜ/ they.

 Because nasal stops are always followed by nasal vowels, but prenasalized stops are always followed by oral vowels, it might be argued that nasal and prenasalized stops are allophonic, which would reduce the Paicî consonant inventory to 13.

 Vowels

 Paicî has a symmetrical system of ten oral vowels, all found both long and short without any significant difference in quality, and seven nasal vowels, some of which may also be long and short.
 Because sequences of two short vowels may carry two tones but long vowels are restricted to carrying one tone, they appear to be phonemically long vowels rather than sequences.